 Glinda appears, telling Dorothy that her ruby slippers will take her home.
 Dorothy says farewell to her friends, and with the aid of the slippers, wills herself home.

-Dorothy awakens to finds herself at home in Kansas, with Toto asleep at her feet.
+Dorothy awakens to find herself at home in Kansas, with Toto asleep at her feet.

-Story lines and visual elements from the classic motion picture provided by Warner Bros.
+Storylines and visual elements from the classic motion picture are provided by Warner Bros.
 Theatre Ventures.

 The ballet production of The Wizard of Oz is a joint commission by Colorado Ballet, Kansas City Ballet, and Canada’s Royal Winnipeg Ballet.